agourlay/cornichon/cornichon-docs/docs/feature-options.md

 ## Execution model

-By default the `features` are executed sequentially and the `scenarios` within are executed in parallel.
+By default, the `features` are executed sequentially and the `scenarios` within are executed in parallel.

 This execution is configurable if you have specific constraints.